ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/04-smart-contracts.md

 - Understand what smart contracts are and how they work
 - Discover real-world applications and analogies
-- Learn to write, deploy, and interact with a basic smart contract
+- Learn to deploy and interact with a basic smart contract

 ---